Denmark has always been known for its superlative design. Here, we celebrate sustainable Danish fashion

 6. Ann Wiberg

-Heralded by Vogue France as being ‘fit for an Urban Princess,’ Ann Wiberg’s eco couture designs stand out for being quite glamorous and feminine compared to stereotypical Danish design.
+Heralded by Vogue France as being ‘fit for an Urban Princess,’ Ann Wiberg’s eco couture stands out as one of the best sustainable Danish fashion brands.
+It’s quite glamorous and feminine, compared to stereotypical minimalist Danish design.
 All of Wiber’s various collections, be they her Private Couture, Bridal Couture or Trash Couture line, rely on using antique textiles, lace and beads for their sustainability and style.

 7. Fonnesbech

-Created in Copenhagen, Fonnesbech re-launched in 2014 with a new focus on sustainability.
+Created in Copenhagen, Fonnesbech has been one of our favourite sustainable Danish fashion brands since it re-launched in 2014 with a new focus on sustainability.
 The innovative fashion brand creates pieces designed to stay stylish over several seasons, and versatile enough to be worn in a variety of different ways.

 The result is high quality fashion that stresses craftsmanship and usability with an intelligent take on functionality – delicate details, strong standing collars, bold cuts and silhouettes all define this eco-friendly label.